Dark matter halo as a source of regular black-hole geometries: Introduction

-On the other hand, black holes in nature are never isolated but always reside in astrophysical environments dominated at large scales by dark matter.
+A key question in all such constructions is whether the required matter sources can be justified within astrophysical settings.
+Indeed, black holes in nature are never completely isolated but always reside in astrophysical environments dominated at large scales by dark matter.
 Overwhelming observational evidence supports the existence of galactic and cluster dark matter halos \cite{Navarro:1996gj,Bertone:2005xz}, although the microscopic nature of dark matter remains unknown.
-Phenomenological halo models, such as the Hernquist, Navarro–Frenk–White (NFW), and other profiles \cite{Hernquist:1990be,Navarro:1996gj}, are widely used in galactic dynamics and cosmological simulations.
+Phenomenological halo models, such as the Hernquist \cite{Hernquist:1990be}, Navarro–Frenk–White (NFW) \cite{Navarro:1996gj}, and other profiles, are widely used in galactic dynamics and cosmological simulations.
 Importantly, these models prescribe the density distribution without fixing a unique relation between pressure and density, thereby leaving freedom for effective fluid descriptions.

 In this work we exploit this freedom to construct exact black hole solutions sourced by dark matter halos, focusing on the Einasto \cite{Einasto:1965czb} and Dehnen-type \cite{Dehnen:1993uh} density profiles.
 Regular black hole configurations associated with the Dehnen-type profile, which was referred to as the Dekel-Zhao profile \cite{Dekel:2017bwy,Zhao:1995cp}, were recently reviewed in \cite{Kar:2025phe}, with particular emphasis on solutions with infinite asymptotic mass.
 The barotropic subclass of such configurations was also discussed in \cite{Sajadi:2023ybm,Sajadi:2025prp}.